-Full batteries, first thing
+Full charge, first thing

-David Benloulou, manager of the SDEL Transport en commun business unit, points out: “It’s a question of upgrading the entire infrastructure” – high voltage substations, transformers, and the whole system of distribution to the charging points.
-Power won’t be distributed by conventional cables but by some 1,000 metres of bus ducts.
+The aim, says David Benloulou, manager of the SDEL Transport en Commun business unit, was to “modernise all the infrastructure”: the high voltage substations, transformers and whole system of distribution to the charge points.
+Power isn’t distributed by conventional cables but by some 1,000m of bus ducts.